dx-games-1339/dx-games-1339.github.io/ironbound/ironbound_implementation_plan.md

   - Ledger: empty but rendered
   - Group Manager: stub panel
   - Staff Assignments: stub panel with the 4 HQ tasks listed
+- **Exit to Menu button** in the toolbar — pressing it discards the current session and returns the player to the launch menu.
+A confirmation prompt prevents accidental loss of unsaved progress.
+- **Launch menu title colour** — the "IRONBOUND" title on the launch menu is updated to a green hue instead of amber.
+- **Toolbar overflow fix** — the End Turn button disappeared in Step 3 due to a CSS layout overflow caused by the addition of the POIs stat pushing toolbar content beyond the toolbar's fixed width.
+The toolbar layout is corrected so all stats and buttons are always visible and accessible regardless of viewport width.
+End Turn functionality is verified working after the fix.

 **Depends on:** Steps 1–3